 Reporting the cost of minor workplace injuries helps everybody.

-The new formula excludes the first $250 of each claim from the X-Mod computation.
+The formula excludes the first $250 of each claim from the X-Mod computation.
 This change removes any experience rating incentive to not report the cost of small or “first aid” type claims to your insurer.
-The new simplified formula also places a clear and direct emphasis on reducing the occurrence and cost of workplace injuries as reflected in the actual primary losses.
+The simplified formula also places a clear and direct emphasis on reducing the occurrence and cost of workplace injuries as reflected in the actual primary losses.

 How does the $250 loss exclusion work?